Aedin Mincks

 Aedin Mincks (born October 10, 2000) is an American actor, best known for his roles as Angus Chestnut on A.N.T.
-Farm and major recurring character Mitch (Ass Face) on Cobra Kai.
+Farm and major recurring character Mitch on Cobra Kai.
 He is also known for portraying Robert in Ted.

 Career

 Mincks is known as Angus Chestnut on A.N.T.
 Farm, which started in 2011.
 Initially, he was a recurring character for the first two seasons.
 Mincks became a series regular in season three.
 Mincks also played Robert in the 2012 comedy film Ted.
-Currently, Mincks portrays Mitch in Cobra Kai.
+He also portrayed Mitch in the American martial arts comedy drama Cobra Kai.